Tropicalbunny/FLASK/README.md

 ### Encounted Issues
-- heroku was refusing to read the Procfile
+- heroku was refusing to read the Procfile, this issue was solved byt changing the encoding format to UTF-8
+- the Port was failing to bind correctly

 ## Credits